duinoWitchery/hd44780/README.md

 CHANGELOG
 ----------------------

+[0.7.0] - 2016-08-19
+ * added automation scripts to aid in building releases and generating changelog
+ * a few more tweaks to PrintUpTime
+ * added ReadWrite example
+ * removed BACKLIGHT_OFF and BACKLIGHT_ON defines
+ * updated PrintUpTime() to not rollover as soon.

 [0.6.0] - 2016-08-08
+ * update version info for 0.6.0 release
  * I2Cexp constructors optionally support r/w control.
 PCF8474 canned entries enable r/w
  * I2CexpDIag displays pin configuration on serial port
  * added lcd display memory test to I2CexpDiag